 When: June 18-19, 2018

 Hilton Chicago and the University of Illinois-Chicago, Chicago, IL

 2017 Commission on Access, Diversity and Excellence (CADE) Summer Meeting

 Charting the Course in the Midst of Unchartered Waters

-The 2017 CADE Summer Meeting is convening in the nation’s capital with the intention of gaining a deep understanding of how the current political environment and national discussions around race, class, and gender identity intersect with higher education.
+The 2017 CADE Summer Meeting convened in the nation’s capital with the intention of gaining a deep understanding of how the current political environment and national discussions around race, class, and gender identity intersect with higher education.
 Campuses across the nation are navigating unchartered waters in an increasingly partisan political climate.
 Universities have always been places of passionate political discourse, but the impact of social media can rapidly escalate a local campus discussion into a national debate.
 CADE members are on the front lines of many of these issues realizing the great responsibility of serving as advocates for all students, faculty, and staff on these critical issues.